-Seniors, Families and Caregivers
+Seniors, Families, and Caregivers

-- Increase leg strength and balance (the most effective intervention) - Strong muscles and bones help older adults move better with ease. - Exercises can increase balance, strength, and flexibility and reduce risk of falls. - People new to exercise or with conditions such as heart disease, arthritis or diabetes should talk with their doctor before they begin. - Take Vitamin D supplements - Taking vitamin D supplements can reduce risk of falls among older adults. - Individuals should check with their doctor before starting supplements. - Have vision checked by an eye doctor at least once a year - Poor vision is associated with an increased risk of falling. - Individuals should use one pharmacy and have medications and supplements reviewed at least once a year - As individuals age, the way medicines work in their body can change. - Some medicines, or combinations of medicines, can make someone sleepy or dizzy and can cause a fall. - Make home safer - Refer to Check for Safety checklist on p.
-6 of this document - Check ladders for safety - Assess physical abilities in context of home environment; an Occupational Therapist can assist with this - Wear footwear that is appropriate to the activity you are doing - Identify and correct risk factors for a fall - Older adults can ask their doctor to conduct a comprehensive fall risk assessment or they can use one that is online. - Creating a personal plan to reduce the risks identified is a powerful tool in remaining independent and healthy.
+- Increase balance and mobility (the most effective intervention) - Strong muscles and bones help older adults move better with ease. - Exercises can increase balance, strength, and flexibility and reduce risk of falls. - People new to exercise or with conditions such as heart disease, arthritis or diabetes should talk with their doctor before they begin. - Take Vitamin D supplements - Taking vitamin D supplements can reduce risk of falls among older adults. - Individuals should check with their doctor before starting supplements.

+- Have vision checked by an eye doctor at least once a year - Poor vision is associated with an increased risk of falling. - Individuals should use one pharmacy and have medications and supplements reviewed at least once a year - As individuals age, the way medicines work in their body can change. - Some medicines, or combinations of medicines, can make someone sleepy or dizzy and can cause a fall. - Make home safer - Remove throw rugs and clutter to create clear walking paths. - Install grab bars and non-slip mats by toilets and in bathing areas. - Put night lights along the path from the bedroom and bathroom. - Wear footwear with a tread. - Identify and correct risk factors for a fall - Older adults can ask their doctor to conduct a comprehensive fall risk assessment or they can use one that is online. - Creating a personal plan to reduce the risks identified is a powerful tool in remaining independent and healthy.